samgoldman/fj-text/README.md

 ## Limitations

-* Currently supports only stencil fonts
-  * Right now all regions returned are exterior regions.
-Any glyphs with interiors will fail to extrude.
-Since stencil fonts have no interiors, they work well.
+* Unlikely to support fonts with nested features (like a zero with a dot in the center).
-* Rendering using Fornjot is slow - try exporting to an STL and viewing in another viewer.
+* Rendering using Fornjot is slow - try exporting to an STL/OBJ/3MF and viewing in another viewer.
+* All glyphs are individually normalized to a height of 1 - this should be changed, but I need to learn more about fonts first.

 ## Future

-* Support for interior polygons
 * Support string generation (currently only single glyph at a time)
 * Reduce number of vertices used